There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 - The Little Book About OS Development

-Once you have a strong grasp of the fundamental concepts of computer science and programming, and have mastered assembly language and C, the next step is to complete one or two tutorials that walk through the entire process of developing a simple OS from scratch.
-We found three excellent resources that do just that.
+Once you have a strong grasp of the fundamental concepts of computer science and programming, and have mastered assembly code and C, the next step is to complete one or two tutorials that walk through the entire process of developing a simple OS from scratch.
+Consider these:

 Linux From Scratch